Newcastle Stadium: 20th Century History

 In 1938 the All England Cup was introduced and the significant prize money attracted many of the top greyhounds from London and the south.
+The competition worth £1,100, replaced the Northumberland Stakes as the primary event at the stadium.
 As with many tracks the war soon interrupted the regular racing.

 The surface was described as a good grass track, 430 yards in circumference with distances of 295, 500 & 520 yards with an inside Sledge-Trackless hare.
 The 500 yard distance had recently replaced 480 yards and a rarely seen centre green hare controller was in operation (the vast majority of tracks drove the hare from a home straight position).
 Two more competitions called the Northumberland Stakes and Northumberland Cup were introduced.

 In 1946 Brough Park experienced the unique situation where during the 1946 running of the All England Cup all four national Derby champions competed.
 The English Greyhound Derby champion Mondays News, Irish Greyhound Derby winner Lilac Luck, Scottish Greyhound Derby winner Lattin Pearl and Welsh Greyhound Derby champion Negro's Lad all lined up for the event.
 The hope that all four would progress to the final failed to materialise but Mondays News and Lattin Pearl did finish first and second in the final.

 During the fifties the Racing Manager was Mr Greeves and he officiated during the period when greyhounds such as Endless Gossip and Just Fame claimed victory in the All England Cup.
 As the sixties arrived the track underwent considerable changes including new ownership and management.
-In 1964 the Totalisators and Greyhound Holdings (TGH) became owners of stadium followed by a new General Manager in Dan McCormick and Racing Manager Mr R Slater.
+In 1964 the Totalisators and Greyhound Holdings (TGH) became owners of stadium followed by a new general manager in Dan McCormick and Racing Manager Mr R Slater.
 The hare was switched to an outside Navan type with racing held on Thursday and Saturday evenings.
 Distances were 525, 650, 700, 750 and 880 yards including hurdles over 525 yards.